cangzihan/cv-meter/README.md

 - 2. run the YOLO v4 node：

-download my model data file(avaliable later), move the last2.h5 to the path 【.../cv-meter/scripts/logs/】
+Before running the YOLO v4 node, you should train a new YOLO v4 network and generate a .h5 file, or download my model data file(avaliable at [Google Drive](https://drive.google.com/file/d/1vtjM6UKwlBbt2O_WNgb5Efv2y8T8-p09/view?usp=sharing)), move the last2.h5 to the path 【.../cv-meter/scripts/logs/】

-if your ROS workspace is not 【~/catkin_ws】, change the path from scripts/yolo.py to your path.
+if your ROS workspace is not 【~/catkin_ws】, change the path code at line 103 of scripts/yolo.py to your path.

 run the third ROS node:
 ```